enarx/outreachy/aryankaushik/Rust and Wasm/Readme.md

 Please check out [blog](https://www.wasm.builders/moksh_pathak/how-i-made-a-calculator-in-rust-and-ran-it-in-an-enarx-keep-part-1-4lic) by @moksh_pathak , where he created a calculator using Rust and ran it in Enarx.

 Stay tuned for more stuff!

-Do comment your ideas and suggestions related to the blog and please share if you found it useful.
-Write your queries in comment section, we'll help you to resolve your errors.